Make sure you have the command-line developer tools installed: xcode-select --install.

 Looks like Valgrind doesn't build on M1 Macs.
 Check out the VSCode Remote Containers Extension for what is likely the quickest route to a nice setup.

-I found the following gist showing how to set up clang-tidy
+clang-tidyI found the following gist showing how to set up clang-tidy on OS X. (You can skip the clang-format symlink.)

 If you have a linux VM set up from a previous course, see the Linux section below.